Island of Flores, Indonesia

-How to get to Melo Village
+Getting to Melo Village

 ToursByLocals – ToursByLocals is a fantastic group which pairs you up with someone from the town, who can provide you with an authentic tour with real local knowledge.
 What is great by using them is that your money is going directly into the pockets of the locals who are welcoming you into their hometown.
 It’s important to give back to the places we go to, and using a local is doing just that!